Grow Tent Setup

 Besides entrance points and viewing zones, most grow tents have multiple ports that allow you to position your tent in several ways so that you’re always oriented in an ideal position for cables running from your hoods and other connection points.

-What’s The Best Size for a Grow Tent?
+What’s The Best Size for Grow Tent Setups?

 There’s nothing more frustrating than having to tiptoe through your room to enter your grow tent, so it’s always best to allow for ample walking space to make tending to your plants as easy as possible.